CDG - YYZ

 • Which airlines offer Wi-Fi service onboard planes from Paris Charles de Gaulle Airport to Toronto Pearson Airport?

-Air Canada, Lufthansa, Air France, and Delta offer inflight Wi-Fi service on the Paris Charles de Gaulle Airport to Toronto Pearson Airport flight route.
+Air Canada, Lufthansa, Air France, Delta, and Virgin Atlantic offer inflight Wi-Fi service on the Paris Charles de Gaulle Airport to Toronto Pearson Airport flight route.

 • Which aircraft models fly most regularly from Paris Charles de Gaulle Airport to Toronto Pearson Airport?